 |Elective/Subspecialty Rotations/Individual Curriculum||3||5||6|

 Our continuity clinics are held at four primary care offices within Cleveland Clinic Children’s large primary care network.
 These sites were selected for resident clinics due to faculty dedication to education, patient diversity, and their close proximity to metropolitan Cleveland.
-Each resident attends their continuity clinic for one half day per week and works with the same faculty preceptor at the same site throughout their training.
+Each resident attends their continuity clinic for three half day per week during their ambulatory blocks.
+They will work with the same group of preceptors at the same site throughout their training.
 As a result, our residents develop a robust and meaningful longitudinal experience serving as the primary pediatrician for their own patient panel.
-Each location typically has 2-3 residents per preceptor.
 Prior to each clinic, residents can expect a mini educational conference focused on a blend of primary care and community pediatrics with staff members who are very familiar and active within their communities.
 Our engaged continuity clinic faculty are also invaluable resources for residents interested in developing quality improvement or clinical research projects in primary care.